Facing possible extinction, Pound makes an effort to save itself

 Kristin Foley, one of three new council members who were recently appointed by the district’s circuit court judges, said Tuesday’s meeting “was full of a lot of small wins” that built momentum for the council.

-Council Member Leabern Kennedy, who was appointed vice mayor Tuesday, said that since being elected last November, there were multiple meetings where council members had walked out and/or resigned mid-meeting.
+Council member Leabern Kennedy, who was appointed vice mayor Tuesday, said that since being elected last November, there have been multiple meetings where council members walked out and/or resigned mid-meeting.
 Kennedy said Tuesday’s meeting was the first time while in office that there was a full council for an entire meeting.

 Baker also added that “people are watching” what the council does, but voiced an overall tone of optimism to the council about where they are headed.